Water Testing – Ammonia

 - There is a product available called Ammo-Lock that can be used to help with high Ammonia Levels.
 Ammo-Lock DOES NOT REMOVE AMMONIA; it converts it to a non-toxic form.
 So even through the ammonia is in a safe non-toxic form, aquarium/pond water will still test positive for ammonia until it is removed by the biological filter.
 Ammo-Lock isn’t very concentrated so it is only really useful for smaller ponds and aquariums.
 A whole bottle will treat 3,558L but needs to be added every two days until ammonia is not detected.

-You can drop in to The Pond Shop with a water sample and we can perform a Water Test while you wait for $3.00.
-If you have any concerns or would like to speak to someone about a particular problem you are having with your pond you can shoot us through an e-mail, give us a call or come and speak with us face-to-face.
+You can drop in to The Pond Shop with a water sample and we can perform a Water Test for just $3.00.
+If you have any concerns or would like to speak to someone about a particular problem you are having with your pond you can send us an e-mail, give us a call or come and speak with us in the shop.

 E-mail – email@example.com